DynareJulia/Dynare.jl/docs/src/index.md

 # The Dynare Julia Reference Manual
 # Introduction

+!!! note This documentation is also available in PDF format: [Dynare.pdf](Dynare.pdf).

 DynareJulia is a rewriting of Dynare (https://www.dynare.org) that was initially written in Gauss in 1994 and rewritten in Matlab around 2000.